adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/relationships.md

 var tag = tagTable.FirstOrDefault(tag => tag.Id.Equals(task.TagId)).Value;
 ```

+There are a couple of rules you must follow within your client code:

-You have to ensure that you create a tag before associating that tag with a task.
-Once that is done, the natural ordering
+> You need to ensure that you create a tag before associating that tag with a task.
-within the operations table will ensure the tag is created on the mobile backend prior to being used.
-At that point, the
-linkage between the tag table and the task table will be established.

-!!! note "Using Relationships in Existing Databases"
-    There are a lot of instances where 2-way relationships were established in the past, generally as part of an
-    existing application.
-When we project these tables into the mobile offline realm, things break.
-We have two
-    options here.
-Firstly, we can adjust the application and underlying database to use 1-way relationships.
-    Alternatively, we can use a custom API to do the transaction for us in an online manner.
+> You need to store the TagId with the task, not the `Tag` object (as you would normally do within Entity Framework).

+# 1:Many Relationships

 <!-- Images -->
 [relationships-1]: img/relationships-1.PNG